Diamondbacks vs. Braves Player Props Betting Odds

 Carroll Stats

-- Carroll has hit safely in five games in a row.
-During his last five outings he is batting .368 with two home runs, a walk and seven RBI.
+- Carroll will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is batting .342 with three doubles, two home runs, three walks and eight RBI.

 Carroll Recent Games